rutu111/GRIME-Graphical-Image-Manipulation-and-Enhancement/README/README.txt

 So, TypeOFImage contains TypeOfImageObject[][], width and height.

-10. Model:The controller only interacts with this class.
+10. model:The controller only interacts with this class.
 This class has helper methods for each operation.
 The model class maintains a hashmap which contains TypeOfImage objects and the names of those object (Strings).
-The idea is: controlled passes a key (name of object) to the Model.
+The idea is: controlled passes a key (name of object) to the model.
 If image exists, then the requested operation is called on that image (dynamic dispatch) and then, the new image object is stored in the hashmap with the name provided by the user.
 If image not found in hashmap, an exception is thrown.
-11. Operations interface: Contains signatures for the Model.
-Implemented by Model and MockModel (test).
+11. Operations interface: Contains signatures for the model.
+Implemented by model and MockModel (test).

 Other classes.
 12. ComponentRGB: Enum for RGB componenets.
 13. MeasuremenType: Enum for value, intensite and luma.

-Controller:
+controller:
 1. ImageController: Takes inputs from the view (command line), tells the model what to do and returns an output back to the view.
 2. ImageUtils: Reads and Saves PPM files.
 Has direct access to the appropiate builder.